-CHAPTER 1: MAYOR'S FOREWORD AND EXECUTIVE SUMMARY

-COMPONENT A: MAYOR'S FOREWORD
+CHAPTER 1: MAYOR'S FOREWORD AND EXECUTIVE SUMMARY COMPONENT A: MAYOR'S FOREWORD

 The Annual Report covers the activities of 2021/22 Financial Year which incorporated two Council terms.
-The portion of this report was during the reign of the late Mayor, Cllr Maluleke Moses who was later succeeded by Mayor, Cllr Maluleke SG who will tabling the report to Council.
+The portion of this report was during the reign of the late Mayor, Cllr M Maluleke who was later succeeded by Mayor, Cllr SG Maluleke who will table the report to Council.